H. Rap Brown: 2000 arrest and conviction

 His lawyers argued he was innocent of the shooting.
 Defense attorneys noted that al-Amin's fingerprints were not found on the murder weapon, and he was not wounded in the shooting, as one of the deputies said the shooter was.
 A trail of blood found at the scene was tested and did not belong to al-Amin or either of the deputies.
-A test by the state concluded that it was animal blood.
+A test by the state concluded that it was animal blood, but these results have been disputed because there was no clear chain of custody to verify the sample and testing process.
 Deputy English had said that the killer's eyes were gray, but al-Amin's are brown.

 At al-Amin's trial, prosecutors noted that he had never provided an alibi for his whereabouts at the time of the shootout, nor any explanation for fleeing the state afterward.
 He also did not explain why the weapons used in the shootout were found near him during his arrest.

 On March 9, 2002, nearly two years after the shootings, al-Amin was convicted of 13 criminal charges, including Kinchen's murder and aggravated assault in shooting English.
 Four days later, he was sentenced to life in prison without possibility of parole (LWOP).
 He was sent to Georgia State Prison, the state's maximum-security facility near Reidsville, Georgia.

 Otis Jackson, a man incarcerated for unrelated charges, claimed that he committed the Fulton County shootings, and confessed this two years before al-Amin was convicted of the same crime.
 The court did not consider Jackson's statement as evidence.
 Jackson's statements corroborated details from 911 calls following the shooting, including a bleeding man seen limping from the scene: Jackson said he knocked on doors to solicit a ride while suffering from wounds sustained in the firefight with deputies Kinchen and English.
-Jackson recanted his statement two days after making it, but later confessed again in a sworn affidavit.
-Prosecutors refuted Jackson's testimony, claiming he couldn't have shot the deputies as he was wearing an ankle tag for house confinement that would have showed his location.
+Jackson recanted his statement two days after making it, but later confessed again in a sworn affidavit, stating that he had only recanted after prison guards threatened him for being a "cop killer".
+Prosecutors refuted Jackson's testimony, claiming he couldn't have shot the deputies as he was wearing an ankle tag for house confinement that would have shown his location.
 Al-Amin's lawyers allege that the tag was faulty.

-Al-Amin appealed his conviction on the basis of a racial conspiracy against him; both Fulton County deputies were African American.
+Al-Amin appealed his conviction on the basis of a racial conspiracy against him, despite both Fulton County deputies being black.
 In May 2004, the Supreme Court of Georgia unanimously ruled to uphold al-Amin's conviction.

 In August 2007, al-Amin was transferred to federal custody, as Georgia officials decided he was too high-profile for the Georgia prison system to handle.
 He was first held in a holdover facility in the USP Atlanta; two weeks later he was moved to a federal transfer facility in Oklahoma, pending assignment to a federal penitentiary.